What is spinal stenosis?

 - Cervical stenosis: where the narrowing is in the part of the spine that’s in your neck.

 - Lumbar stenosis: where the narrowing is in the part of the spine in your lower back.
-This is the most common form of spinal stenosis.

 Who gets spinal stenosis?